malisipi/FireSSB/README.md

 ## Features

-* All websites is supported to install as SSB
+* Default and external Firefox profiles is supported.
-* All extensions/plugins installed the profile and Firefox features will work
+* SSBs can have their start menu entry and their windows.
-* No internal browser components like location bar
+* No native application depency (platform-independent)
-* Only a titlebar and your website (and you)
+* SSBs will have only titlebar for better experience
-* Same profile with your daily browser(1)
+* All websites can be installed as SSB
-* No native helper extecutable required
+* Support for Firefox addon and features

 > You can compare with another extensions [from here](./comparison_chart.md)